-- Network: A network is a one approach to break an SEC XBRL financial filing into smaller pieces.
-There are two reasons why you might need to break a financial filing into pieces: because you want to or because you have to.
-Networks are not necessary for understanding information.
-However, the SEC Interactive Data Viewer and other rendering applications do use them, sometimes in different ways.
-Networks help to order or sequence reported information.
-In SEC XBRL financial filings, networks have a number, a sort category, and a title.
-For example, "100001 Statement Balance Sheet".
-The number and the sort category help to articulate the flow of the financial filing. - Table: A table is used to combine facts which go together for some specific reason.
+- Table: A table is used to combine facts which go together for some specific reason.
 Tables are comprised of axis and line items.
 The line items of a table share the axis defined within a table.
 There are two types of tables: explicit tables and implicit tables.
 An explicit table always has at least one explicit axis; it could have more than one.
 An explicit table always has one set of line items. - Axis: An axis is a means of providing information about the characteristics of a fact reported within a financial report. - Member: A member is a possible value of an [Axis].
 A [Member] is always part of a domain of an [Axis], thus the term "member" (i.e. of the domain or set; a domain is simply a set of [Member]s which relates to a specific [Axis]).
 Members of an [Axis] tend to be cohesive and share a certain common nature. - Line Items: [Line items] are a set of concepts which can be reported by an entity, they can contain values.
-[Line Items] may also contain [Abstract] concepts which can never report values but rather are used to help organize the [Line Items]. - Concept: A concept refers to a financial reporting concept or a non-financial concept which can be reported as a fact within an SEC XBRL financial filing.
+[Line Items] may also contain [Abstract] concepts which can never report values but rather are used to help organize the [Line Items]. - Concept: A concept refers to a financial reporting concept or a non-financial concept which can be reported as a fact within an XBRL-based financial filing.
 A concept is sometimes referred to as a concrete concept, as compared to an abstract concept (see next report element).
 [Line Items] contain Concepts organized within a component which have the same information model.
 Concepts can be concrete (meaning they can be reported) or abstract (meaning that they are never reported; they are only used to organize the concepts contained within a set of line items). - Abstract: An Abstract is a class of Concept.
 Abstracts are used for organization and can never be reported.
 Abstracts can be used within a [Line Items] or it can be used to organize the Tables within a Network.